 Utilize Your Loved Ones

 Do any of your friends or relatives have skills they might be willing to put to use before or during the event?
-Are any of them talented musicians, photographers or bakers?
+Are any of the talented musicians, photographers or bakers?
 Is there a certified officiant in your social circle?

 Don’t be afraid to ask for their help!
 It’s more than likely that anyone you’d be willing to put on your guest list would be willing to do their part to make your wedding run more smoothly.
-Incorporating more of your loved ones into the process will not only save you money, but it will also make the memories all the more meaningful.
+Incorporating more of your loved ones into the process will not only save you money but will also make the memories all the more meaningful.

 Decide On Your Honeymoon

-Ask yourself this: do you want to put the majority of your money towards your wedding ceremony and reception, or would you rather splurge on a week-long honeymoon in the destination of your dreams?
+Ask yourself this: do you want to put the majority of your money towards your wedding ceremony and reception, or would you rather splurge on a week-long honeymoon to the destination of your dreams?
 Economic studies have actually shown a correlation between more money spent on wedding ceremonies and a higher rate of divorce as well as, conversely, a correlation between going on honeymoons and a lower rate of divorce.

 While it’s wonderful to spend your wedding day surrounded by your friends and family, it doesn’t have to be an overly extravagant day.
 Keep in mind what this event is ultimately about: the love that you and your partner share, and celebrating that bond with the people you love most.
 By placing greater financial focus on your honeymoon, you’ll likely find that it’s much easier to focus on the purpose behind your wedding as you’re planning it and take some of the stress off of your own shoulders.